open5e/open5e/source/Spellcasting/spells_a-z/s/symbol.rst

 ***Hopelessness.*** Each target must make a Charisma saving throw.
 On a failed save, the target is overwhelmed with despair for 1 minute.
-During this time, it can’t attack or target any creature with harmful abilities, spells, or other magical effects.
+During this time, it can't attack or target any creature with harmful abilities, spells, or other magical effects.

 ***Insanity.*** Each target must make an Intelligence saving throw.
 On a failed save, the target is driven insane for 1 minute.
-An insane creature can’t take actions, can’t understand what other creatures say, can’t read, and speaks only in gibberish.
+An insane creature can't take actions, can't understand what other creatures say, can't read, and speaks only in gibberish.
 The GM controls its movement, which is erratic.

 ***Pain.*** Each target must make a Constitution saving throw and